marshall-hobbs96/revature_review_questions_answers/Week8/Week8RecapQuestions.md

 1. What types of one-way databinding are there?
+	- One-way databinding is the process of sending data from the .ts file to the .html file of a component, or vice versa
+	- String interpolation
+	- Property binding
+	- Event binding

 2. What is the purpose of string interpolation, and what is the syntax?
+	- To pass information from the component class (.ts file) to the component template (html file)
+	- {{nameOfVariableOrFunction}}

 3. What is the purpose of property binding, and what is the syntax?
+	- To pass information from the class (.ts) to an attribute of an element in the template (html file)
+	- <div [name] = "someVariableInTsFile"></div>

 4. What is the purpose of event binding, and what is the syntax?
+	- Kinda like event handling, but we define the event in the template(html) and point it towards a function we would like to perform when that event occurs in the class (ts) file
+	- (event) = "nameOfFunction($event)"

 5. What lifecycle hooks are part of the component lifecycle?
+	- constructor: Sets initial properties of component
+	- ngOnChanges(): Called whenever an @input property is changed
+	- ngOnInit(): Called when component is first initialized.
+As opposed to the constructor, executes when the component is actually placed on the DOM
+	- ngDoCheck(): Called after ngOnChanges() and ngOnInit().
+Used to implement custom actions for change detection
+	- ngOnDestroy(): Called before angular destroys a component

 6. What is the component lifecycle?
+	- Different steps a component goes though from when it is first created in the DOM to the time it is removed from the DOM

 7. What type of HTML element is two-way databinding used with?
+	- Input elements

 8. How does two-way databinding help to simplify the process of coupling the value of input elements with a variable in the component class?
+	- Eliminates the need to do both string interpolations and event binding

 9. What is the syntax for two-way databinding?
+	- ```[(ngModel)] = "inputValue" ```

 10. What is the process to set up two way databinding?
+	- Import FormsModule into module ts file
+	- add FormsModules to the imports property of @NgModule decorator

 11. What two types of directives are there?
+	- Structural directives: used to manipulate the structor of the page itself
+	- Attribute directives: used to change the attributes of elements

 12. What are the 3 structural directives?
+	- ngIf: Toggle the displaying of element in the DOM based on boolean expression
+	- ngFor: Used to repear part of the html template for each item in an array
+	- ngSwitch: similar to switch statements, but is used to selectively display certain elements based on certain cases being met

 13. What is the purpose of *ngIf?
+	- To toggle the displaying of elements in the DOM

 14. What goes in the quotation marks for *ngIf=""?
+	- The condition you want to test for

 15. What is the purpose of *ngFor?
 What does the syntax look like?
+	- Used to repear part of the html template for each item in an array
+	-  ```*ngFor="let pokemon of pokemonData"```

 16. What is the purpose of *ngSwitch and what is its syntax?
+	- similar to switch statements, but is used to selectively display certain elements based on certain cases being met
+	- ```  *ngSwitchCase="'pending'" ```

 17. What are the 2 attribute directives?
+	- ngClass
+	- ngStyle

 18. What is the purpose of each of the 2 attribute directives?
+	- To change the class of an element
+	- To change the various css properties of an element